-Counter-terrorism strategy of Latvia for 2021-2026 is currently being drafted and is expected to be adopted by mid-2021.
-The strategy is a policy planning document where seven strategic counter-terrorism directions have been identified based on the analysis of the terrorism threat situation.
+Counter-terrorism strategy of Latvia for 2021-2026 is a policy planning document where seven strategic counter-terrorism directions have been identified based on the analysis of the terrorism threat situation.
 The actions are expected to be taken in the following areas: enhancement of international cooperation, prevention of radicalization, freedom restriction of terrorists, improvement of protection of terrorism risk objects, development of counter-terrorism plans.
-Trends of the terrorist threats in Europe and in Latvia as well as the terrorist threat forecasts for the situational development in Latvia and Europe of the VDD and partner services have been taken into account to determine the strategic directions of the activities.
+Trends of the terrorist threats in Europe and in Latvia as well as the terrorist threat forecasts for the situational development in Latvia and Europe of the VDD and partner services have been taken into account to determine the strategic directions.
 All counter-terrorism areas of action are equally important and complement various elements of the counter-terrorism system.
+The Cabinet of Ministers approved the last Counter-terrorism strategy of Latvia 2021-2026 on November 2, 2021.

-The Ministry of Defence draws up and implements the State policy for defence, plans resources necessary for State defence and submit relevant proposals to the Cabinet of Ministers.
+The Ministry of Defence develops and implements the State policy for defence, plans resources necessary for State defence and submits relevant proposals to the Cabinet of Ministers.

-The LNAF Development Plan determines objectives, development priorities in terms of capabilities and actions, tasks and performance which are linked to the aspired defence budget within mid-term (4 years) and long-term 12 (years).
+The LNAF Development Plan determines objectives, the capabilities to be developed and action of the LNAF in the long-term (12 years), development priorities, tasks, terms of performance, as well as the mutual connection in the planning and budget development in the middle-term (4 years).
 The Cabinet of Ministers approved the last LNAF Development Plan on December 14, 2020.